Letting Go in Venice

 Thank goodness for Debbie, who knew what Venice was like.
 She looked over her shoulder at Jeanette and said, “Oh no. It’s not like that.
 This is Venice.”

-And that was sufficient explanation.
+And that was a sufficient explanation.
 Venice isn’t like anywhere else.
 It’s not logical.
 It’s the MC Escher of Italy: it makes no sense when you try to understand it, and perfect sense when you finally let go of your expectations.

 That night, after more Aperol Spritzes, we allowed ourselves to get utterly and deliciously lost.
 We found a hole-in-the-wall restaurant with a lovely and lively woman serving us freshly grilled fish.
 We stumbled across an amazingly designed building, which we later found out was the hospital.
 We even found a secret courtyard, that quietly announced the bar it housed with an arrangement of wine bottles on the covered-over well.